The Broader Landscape of Robustness in Algorithmic Statistics

 A significant caveat of this approach is that it is not computationally efficient.
 Indeed, it is not clear how to compute the score function at all, even inefficiently.
 However, Hopkins, Kamath, Majid, and Narayanan~\cite{HopkinsKMN23} further show that, for certain classes of contamination-robust estimators based on the Sum-of-Squares method, this conversion can be made algorithmic and computationally efficient.

 The above discussion shows that contamination-robust estimators imply private ones.
 Does the reverse hold?
-It is folklore that private algorithms are \emph{automatically} contamination robust, with (small) contamination parameter $\eta \approx 1/\varepsilon$.
-This is not hard to show by a property of differential privacy known as \emph{group privacy}.
+It is known that private algorithms are \emph{automatically} contamination robust, with (small) contamination parameter $\eta \approx 1/\varepsilon n$.
+This is straightforward as a consequence of an elementary property of differential privacy known as \emph{group privacy}.
 While differential privacy guarantees the similarity of an algorithm's output distributions on inputs at distance $1$, the group privacy property guarantees similarity on inputs at distance $k$, albeit with a quantitative degradation in similarity by a factor of $k$.
 Setting $k \approx 1/\varepsilon n$, an easy calculation gives the desired result.
 Asi, Ullman, and Zakynthinou~\cite{AsiUZ23} build upon this fact to show that contamination robustness and privacy are equivalent for low-dimensional problems.
 Georgiev and Hopkins~\cite{GeorgievH22} further show that any private algorithm with \emph{very high success probability} can enjoy even stronger contamination robustness, up to the parameter regime $\eta = \Omega(1)$.
 Note that this type of high probability guarantee is reminiscent of the sub-Gaussian rate we were aiming for in Section~\ref{sec:subgaussian}, hinting at even more connections.